 The Company implemented ASU 2016-02, Leases (Topic 842) ("ASU 2016-02").
 ASU 2016-02 is intended to increase transparency and comparability of accounting for lease transactions.
-For all leases with terms greater than twelve months, the new guidance requires lessees to recognize right-of-use assets and corresponding lease liabilities on the balance sheet and to disclose qualitative and quantitative information about lease transactions.
-The new standard maintains a distinction between finance leases and operating leases.
-As a result, the effect of leases in the statement of operations and statement of cash flows is largely unchanged.
-ASU 2016-02 is effective starting January 1, 2019.
-In July 2018, the FASB issued ASU 2018-11, Leases - Targeted Improvements, to allow a company to elect an optional modified retrospective transition method that applies the new lease requirements through a cumulative-effect adjustment in the period of adoption.
-Effective as of January 1, 2019, the Company adopted the new lease accounting standard using the modified retrospective transition option of applying the new standard at the adoption date.
+For all leases with terms greater than twelve months, the guidance requires lessees to recognize right-of-use assets and corresponding lease liabilities on the balance sheet and to disclose qualitative and quantitative information about lease transactions.
+The standard maintains a distinction between finance leases and operating leases.
 The Company leases include an office space lease agreement for 36 months, with an option to extend for an additional 36 months and 36 months cancelable operating lease agreements on behalf of personnel vehicles.
-The lease term includes a non-cancellable period of the lease plus any additional periods covered by either a Company option to extend (or not to terminate) the lease that the Company is reasonably certain to exercise, or an option to extend (or not to terminate) the lease.
+The lease term includes a non-cancellable period of the lease plus any additional periods covered by either a Company option to extend (or not to terminate) the lease that the Company is reasonably certain to exercise, or an option to extend (or not to terminate) the lease controlled by the lessor.

-For the office rent lease the Company has elected to account for the lease and non-lease maintenance components as a single lease component.
+For the office rent lease, the Company has elected to account for the lease and non-lease maintenance components as a single lease component.
 Therefore, the lease payments used to measure the lease liability include all of the fixed consideration in the contract, including in-substance fixed payments, owed over the lease term.
-Adoption of the new standard resulted in the recording of operating lease right-to-use assets and operating lease liabilities on the Company's consolidated balance sheets, but did not have an impact on the Company's beginning balance of retained earnings, consolidated statement of operations or statement of cash flows.
-The most significant impact was the recognition of right-to-use assets and lease liabilities on account of the Company's operating leases.